ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

 `/name` : provides the name of the object prototype for later lookup.
 `/type` : sets the object type, current types are "symbol", "stave", and "group".
-`/graphic` : the graphic drawing element defaults (to be described later) `/palette` : a contextual palette of objects which have mappings related to this Stave.
+`/graphic` : the graphic drawing element defaults (described below) `/palette` : a contextual palette of objects which have mappings related to this Stave.

 Within the Stave's `/palette` sub-bundle, there are prototypes for Symbols which function within this Stave.